FaserF/ha-kadermanager/README.md

 ### Configuration Variables
 - **team name**: input your kadermanager teamname (it usually is your kadermanager subdomain, f.e.: teamname.kadermanager.de)
+#### IMPORTANT: Currently it looks like sign in by "bots" are blocked from kadermanager, therefore login wont work (yet)
 - **username** (optional - without less informations can be fetched): input your kadermanager username (usually an email)
 - **password** (optional - without less informations can be fetched): input your kadermanager password